We Need to Talk About Your Architecture.

 And then the unveiling...

-"We had to replatform in order to use AI!!!!!!"
+"We had to replatform in order to use AI!"

 WHY?!

 The biggest thing you've unveiled is that you haven't been continuously improving for scalability, reliability, and maintainability.
 Slop in, slop out.
-And that's without AI slop.

-Patterns exist because people got tired of rebuilding things that didn't need rebuilding.
+Software design patterns exist because people got tired of rebuilding things that didn't need rebuilding.

 ACL